sushil24sk/StudentPortal/README.md

-# Student Portal for Computer Science and Engineering Department of NIT Jamshepur
+# Student Portal for Computer Science and Engineering Department of NIT Jamshedpur
+<br/> Web applicaton based on Django.
 <br/>This website is in the intial stage of developement.

 To run this web application we need to install django on a virtual environment.